-111.471-2010: Targeting the Poor-Local Economic Development in Developing Countries Assignment 1
+111.471-2010: Targeting the Poor-Local Economic Development in Developing Countries Assignment 2

-Written assignment #1 covers the readings from the start of the class through Session 6.
+Written assignment #2 will be due at session #22, and covers the readings from Assignment 1 through the end of class.
 To prepare for writing the paper, stand back a bit from the readings done so far (augmented by the class discussions), and think about things that intrigued, struck, or surprised you-revealing something you did not know before.
 You can also write about how the readings made you think of particular things you had witnessed in prior fieldwork or volunteer work, and helped you to put them in a larger context.
 You can react to each reading separately, or to a subset of readings, or tell of a new understanding or insight that came from the cumulative reading of these particular assignments-triggered in part, perhaps, by the discussions of the readings in class.